dylanz666/pytest-web/README.md

 selenium_server=http://localhost:4444/wd/hub
 ```

-5. Use commands like below to run your test cases.
+# Use commands like below to run your test cases(both for local and remote).

 python runner.py - run